-The FCA and Insolvency service have agreed a deal intended to cut down on the number of phoenix companies operating in the UK.
+The FCA and Insolvency service have agreed to a deal intended to cut down on the number of phoenix companies operating in the UK.

 This 'memorandum of understanding' (MoU) sets out plans to enhance information sharing and enforcement coordination between the two agencies.
 Both watchdogs hope this collaborative effort will stop unscrupulous business owners from slipping through the net (as many are today).

-Here, we’ll take a closer look at phoenix companies and the new deal designed to end to this practice.
+Here, we’ll take a closer look at Phoenix companies and the new deal designed to end to this practice.

 What are phoenix companies?

 According to the government, a phoenix company can be defined as one that is:

 "Carrying on the same business or trade successively through a series of companies where each becomes insolvent (can’t pay their debts) in turn.
 Each time this happens, the insolvent company’s business, but not its debts, is transferred to a new, similar ‘phoenix’ company [while the insolvent company ceases to trade.]"

 The MoU focuses on how FCA and Insolvency Service processes relating to phoenix companies are aligned.